luca-bassoricci/gitlab/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

 ### Set expiration date for SSH keys

-This example sets `2022-12-31` as the expiration date for all SSH keys that are not set to expire.
+The following example sets `2022-12-31` as the expiration date for all SSH keys that are not set to expire:

 ```ruby
 expire = Time.new(2022, 12, 31)